Food: Material-Specific Data

 Food waste generation is estimated from the residential, commercial and institutional sectors, and is measured at the point waste is ready to be managed, which excludes food that is diverted to feed people and animals.
 Estimates of food waste generated by industrial manufacturing and processing, and wholesale and distribution industries, is not included in this analysis as it is considered outside the scope of municipal solid waste (MSW).

 This web page is a brief summary of food material-specific data.
-For more comprehensive information, see the 2015 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, see the 2016 and 2017 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page: